partharora1105/HoloText-Research/README.md

 HoloText is released under the MIT License.
 See the LICENSE file for details.

 ## Credits
-HoloText was created by Rajandeep Singh, Srikanth , and Parth Arora for Contextual Computing Lab at Georgia Tech.
+HoloText was created by Rajandeep Singh, Srikanth Tindivanam Varadharajan, and Parth Arora for Contextual Computing Lab at Georgia Tech.